Georgetown Law is Closed

 - Tribal Law Journal.
 K24.R53 Electronic (Coverage online 2000- ).

 Lexis, Westlaw, and VersusLaw have a wide selection of databases devoted to Native American Law.
 Below are selected databases covering various resources.

 - Statutes and Legislative Materials

-- VersusLaw offers free access to law students and contains cases for the following tribal courts:
+- VersusLaw offers free access for law students and contains case law for the following tribal courts:

 - Chitimacha Tribal Court (LA)

 - Colville Confederated Tribes Court of Appeals (WA)